 Significant financial, managerial, and operating information is accurate, reliable and timely;

 Employee’s actions are in compliance with policies, standards, procedures, and applicable laws and regulations;

 Interactions and arrangements with third parties, including contractors and joint ventures, are in compliance with policies, standards, procedures, and applicable laws and regulations;

 Resources are acquired economically, used efficiently, and adequately protected;

 Quality and continuous improvement are fostered in the organization’s control process; and

 Legislative or regulatory compliance issues impacting the organization are recognized and addressed appropriately.

 Opportunities for improving efficiency and effectiveness of operations and image of the organization, which may be identified during audits are communicated to the appropriate level of management.

-The County’s internal audit function has been outsourced to McGladrey, a leading provider of assurance and consulting services to governments.
-A BOCS approved organization chart has been developed designating the reporting lines of the Internal Auditors and the County’s Audit Administrator.; The BOCS Audit Committee sets the direction for the Internal Auditors and has ultimate oversight of the Function.
+The County’s internal audit function has been outsourced to RSM US LLP (formerly McGladrey), a leading provider of assurance and consulting services to governments.
+A BOCS approved organization chart has been developed designating the reporting lines of the Internal Auditors and the County’s Audit Administrator.
+The BOCS Audit Committee sets the direction for the Internal Auditors and has ultimate oversight of the Function.
 The Internal Auditors report directly to the BOCS through the Board of County Supervisors’ Audit Committee.